 How Much Does Good User Interface Design Matter?

-We’ve come to think about technology as being such a regular part of daily life, that we barely remember a time when it wasn’t.
-This could be because some us aren’t even old enough to remember back that far.
-There are some younger millennials who have no reference for a non-digitized world.
-However, older millennials and gen Xers probably remember what a treat it was to play Oregon Trail on one of the two school computers.
+The significance of good user interface design cannot be overstated in today's digital landscape.
+As technology seamlessly integrates into our daily routines, it's easy to overlook its relatively recent emergence.
+This could be because some of us aren’t even old enough to remember back that far.
+Some younger millennials have no reference for a non-digitized world.
+However, older millennials and Gen Xers probably remember what a treat it was to play the Oregon Trail on one of the two school computers.
+Younger generations, accustomed to a digitized world from birth, may take for granted the transformative shift from antiquated systems like DOS and dial-up to the sleek interfaces of modern websites and apps.

 Reintroducing The User Interface (UI)